Reclaim your cash from companies

 The rules say you must complain within 120 days of realising there's a problem (not from the transaction date).
 This means if you're not able to start a Chargeback immediately, it's very important to diarise when you heard there was a problem, to ensure you you claim before the deadline.
 See Chargeback guide.

 This is where it gets tough.
-You don't have any protection when paying by cash or cheque; though do remember that even if you only paid a penny on a credit card, if the goods are over £100, you're covered.
+You don't have any protection when paying by cash, cheque or bank transfer; though do remember that if you part-paid by credit card (even if this was only by a penny) and the goods cost more than £100, you're covered.

 Sometimes the company sets up specific procedures, otherwise your best route is to apply to the administrator for a refund, by adding your name to the list of creditors.
 But it's not likely to yield much, maybe 10% back at best.